 Discover Battery was founded in Lethbridge, Alberta in 1949 and started building lead-acid batteries for off-grid applications.
-The company now offers a variety of lead acid battery chemistries and form factors as well as lithium-ion batteries for the widest swathe of applications.
+The company now offers a variety of lead-acid battery chemistries and form factors as well as lithium-ion batteries for the widest swathe of applications.
 The company highlighted its ability to perform adaptive charging and manipulate charging voltage to extend battery life.

-Enphase’s Andrew Claudio pointed out that earlier generations of its energy storage product were aimed at time-of-use tariffs, but what was clearly needed for the U.S. market was backup power — now included in the Encharge batteries that are currently shipping and being installed for backup, time-of-use and self-consumption.
-The Encharge 10 storage system has a battery storage capacity of 10.1 kWh, and the Encharge 3 storage system has a battery storage capacities of 3.4 kWh.
+Enphase’s Andrew Claudio pointed out that earlier generations of its energy storage product were aimed at time-of-use tariffs, but what was clearly needed for the U.S. market was backup power — now included in the Encharge batteries that are currently shipping and being installed for backup, time-of-use, and self-consumption.
+The Encharge 10 storage system has a battery storage capacity of 10.1 kWh, and the Encharge 3 storage system has a battery storage capacity of 3.4 kWh.

 Fortress Power, based in Philadelphia, Pennsylvania, builds lithium-ion battery systems for residential and small commercial applications with a focus on ease of installation.
 The company’s 5.4 kWh battery comes with a 10-year warranty, up to 6,000 cycles — and can be installed outside, according to the firm.

 LG Chem’s Linh Tran, director of sales in the U.S., said that the company has sold 180,000 of its home batteries worldwide.
 She added that the company will be adding a new 16-kWh model later this year.
-Tran noted that LG Chem’s partnership with Span will allow a new level of home automation with potential whole-home back-up.
+Tran noted that LG Chem’s partnership with Span will allow a new level of home automation with potential whole-home backup.
 Its partnership with SolarEdge’s energy hub provides the ability to run higher capacity loads, according to the firm.

-OutBack Power has been a long-time provider of a variety of battery chemistries and notes that “lead acid is not dead — and is here to stay.”
-Outback was acquired by Enersys and that allows it “to be a solutions provider,” not bound by any one technology, according to the firm — which offers lithium ion battery products as well as advanced lead acid batteries.
+OutBack Power has been a long-time provider of a variety of battery chemistries and notes that “lead-acid is not dead — and is here to stay.”
+Outback was acquired by Enersys and that allows it “to be a solutions provider,” not bound by any one technology, according to the firm — which offers lithium-ion battery products as well as advanced lead-acid batteries.
 The company suggested that new bipolar batteries would be reaching the market next year.

 Paladin Power’s CEO spoke of the U.S. company’s aim to “go after resiliency” and power every circuit “including AC” to achieve grid independence.
 He spoke of “grid replacement technology” that can be AC or DC coupled.
-The company’s product is scalable from 7 kwh to 115 kWh in the same enclosure and comes with a 20-year warranty.
+The company’s product is scalable from 7 kWh to 115 kWh in the same enclosure and comes with a 20-year warranty.

 Panasonic is one of the few vendors that builds both the silicon solar cells (based on Panasonic’s HIT technology) as well as the NMC batteries.
 Daniel Glaser, senior sales engineer at Panasonic told pv magazine in an earlier interview, “Brand is powerful — after a house and a car, a PV/storage system worth tens of thousands of dollars is one of the larger purchases a family will make.”